Connect characters with lines.

 FAQ

 Yes — the core editor is free to use with no sign-up required.
 You can add people, connect them, and export a standard image for free.
-HD export is offered as a small one-time upgrade if you need a cleaner, higher-resolution download.
+Premium export features are available during an active monthly subscription.

 Where is data stored?

 Everything you create is stored locally in your browser's storage on your own device.
 Nothing is uploaded to our servers, which means even sensitive information — unpublished story ideas, internal org charts, fandom drafts you're not ready to share — stays completely private.
-The trade-off is that clearing your browser cache will erase your work, so for anything important we recommend saving the chart as an image or exporting the JSON file as a backup.
+The trade-off is that clearing your browser cache will erase your work, so for anything important we recommend saving the chart as an image.

 How do I delete a diagram?

 Each person and each relationship has its own delete button, so you can remove items individually.
-If you want to wipe the whole chart and start over, scroll to the bottom of the right side panel and click "Reset All Data".
+If you want to wipe the whole chart and start over, use "Reset All Data" in the side panel.
 Deleted items can't normally be recovered, but if you delete something by accident you can press Ctrl+Z (or ⌘+Z on Mac) to undo the last few actions.

 Does it work on smartphones?